rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-i-horizon.md

 *Source: <a href="https://docs.vmware.com/en/VMware-Horizon-7/7.11/linux-desktops-setup/GUID-93F4CA16-5F47-47BE-B28C-E8A7901E0391.html" target="_blank"> VMware Horizon 7: Use the Realmd Join Solution for RHEL/CentOS 8.0</a>*

-To have the ability to connect with an AD user to our DevDesk, we have to join an Active Directory domain. `realmd` will be the tool of our choice to join an Active Directory domain.
+To have the ability to connect with an AD user to our desktop, we have to join an Active Directory domain. `realmd` will be the tool of our choice to join an Active Directory domain.
 It´s installed on CentOS by default.

 <span style="color:#6003B6">**CentOS:**</span>